James G. Sawkins: Personal life

 Sawkins was born in 1806 in Southampton, England.
 He was a native of Yeovil, a town in Somerset, England.
-At the age of 14, he moved to Baltimore, Maryland with his family, where he made his living painting miniature portraits on ivory.
+At the age of 14, he moved to Baltimore, Maryland, with his family, where he made his living painting miniature portraits on ivory.
 He achieved a professorship of drawing at an unspecified Virginia college.
-In his youth, he travelled to "regions west of the Mississippi," which had only been acquired by the U.S. in 1803.
+In his youth, he travelled to "regions west of the Mississippi", which had only been acquired by the U.S. in 1803.
 He briefly lived in New Orleans, Louisiana.

 He visited Hawaii from January, 1850 to June, 1852.
 After working in Australia, he returned to England in 1855.

-At the age of 18, Sawkins married an unidentified woman of 35 years.
+At the age of 18, Sawkins married Jane Grace Andras in Baltimore, Maryland.
 The couple had two daughters.
-However, she died some time before 1849.
+Despite the belief that his wife died some time before 1849, she outlived James, dying sometime after the 1880 census when she was living in Canton, Mississippi with her grandson Harvey Otto.
 Nevertheless, this marriage would later complicate his allegations against Revere.

 Some time before 1849, Sawkins married Octavia "Rosa" Sawkins, a British teacher from Nassau, New Providence.
 The couple exhibited unusual behavior which bordered on psychological abuse.
 Gold rush hopeful Andrew S. Church described his candid 1849 observation of the Sawkins couple in his 1901 Memoirs:[It] was evident that an angry discussion was under way, as the shrieking treble would not be silenced at the command of one we took to be an Englishman...[Rosa] was weeping and pleading "to go back home" while the man was swinging his arms and explaining excitedly, "My God, it is impossible, it cannot be."
 Soon the lady rushed out of the modern rocking-chair in which she had been performing antics worthy of a circus, and ran into the adobe building where we heard a door slam and a bolt snap.
 Then the man [James] noticed us, saying, "How do you do, Gentlemen, are you from the city?"The above occurred in November 1849.
-Church describes Rosa Sawkins as "young lady" with a "surly companion," claiming "[James] Sawkins appeared little inclined to allow any comradeship with his wife" including objecting to Church's attempt to offer her his overcoat during a windy boat ride.
+Church describes Rosa Sawkins as "young lady" with a "surly companion", claiming "[James] Sawkins appeared little inclined to allow any comradeship with his wife" including objecting to Church's attempt to offer her his overcoat during a windy boat ride.

 On March 27, 1855, Sawkins married Mary Hussey Brodie, daughter of British Whig politician William Bird Brodie.